Kupiškis District Tourism and Business Information Center, VšĮ

-Kupiskis was mentioned for the first time in written sources in 1480, when Stanislaus Johannis de Cupyschky, i.e. Stanislovas Jonaitis from Kupiskis, started the studies at Krakow University.
-Kupiskis, as the lord’s township, was first mentioned in 1529, when regulations, obligating towns and townships to pay for war matters, were concluded.
-According to written historical sources, witch trials were organized in town in the middle of the 17th century.
-Kupiskis was repeatedly devastated by the fires, wars, and was also affected by the plague.
-Nearby cities are Panevezys, Rokiskis and Utena, where one can arrive at in just more than half an hour.
-The distance from Kupiskis to capital city Vilnius is 154 km, 289 km to Klaipeda and 149 km to Latvian capital city Riga.
+Kupiškis was mentioned for the first time in written sources in 1480, when Stanislaus Johannis de Cupyschky, i.e. Stanislovas Jonaitis from Kupiškis, began his studies at Krakow University.
+Kupiškis, as the town of Sigismund I the Old, Grand Duke of Lithuania and King of Poland, was first mentioned in 1529, when regulations, obligating towns to pay for war matters, were concluded.
+Kupiškis was repeatedly devastated by the fires, wars, and was also affected by the plague.

 The manors of Kupiskis district